-How to implement a B2B sales lead scoring system
+How to implement B2B sales lead scoring

 Once you’ve got a reliable B2B sales lead pipeline, your focus shifts from getting those leads to identifying, nurturing, and closing them in order to make sales.
 But not all sales leads are created equal.
 You shouldn’t spend the same amount of time on every one that comes across your doorstep.
 Many companies have great website traffic, visitor engagement and repeat visitors that could all be considered warm leads.
 Developing specific scoring criteria on what is and isn’t a lead can be the difference between salespeople wasting their time and investing it against real prospects.